joshmiller17/GamesIEEECEC2023/README.md

 ## Important Dates

 Please note that the list below serves as a rough guide.
 The dates may be changed due to changes by the organizing committee.
 You can find the latest information at: [https://2023.ieee-cec.org/](https://2023.ieee-cec.org/).
+Please check [https://2023.ieee-cec.org/important-dates/](https://2023.ieee-cec.org/important-dates/) for the paper submission deadline for the special session.

 | TBA                        | Paper Submission Deadline           |
 | :------------------------- |:------------------------------------|